intel/neural-compressor/README.md

 Intel® Low Precision Optimization Tool
 =========================================

 Intel® Low Precision Optimization Tool is an open-source python library which is intended to deliver a unified low-precision inference interface cross multiple Intel optimized DL frameworks on both CPU and GPU.
-It supports automatic accuracy-driven tuning strategies, along with additional objectives like performance, model size, or memory footprint.
+It supports automatic accuracy-driven tuning strategies, along with additional objectives like optimizing for performance, model size and memory footprint.
 It also provides the easy extension capability for new backends, tuning strategies, metrics and objectives.

 > **WARNING**